GLAI: GreenLightningAI for Accelerated Training through Knowledge Decoupling: Theoretical Framework

-The proof of this result, while straightforward, is provided in Appendix~\ref{app:theory} for completeness.
+Hence, the result follows. \end{proof} \begin{remark} The fact established in the preceding proposition is clearly not a novelty, though it remains relatively underrepresented in the literature.
+Notably, \citet[Theorem~1]{sudjianto2020unwrappingblackboxdeep} already states this property in a related context.
+We include it here both for completeness and because we regard it as a fundamental yet underexploited perspective: despite its simplicity, the piecewise-linear nature of \ac{relu}-based networks rarely appears explicitly in modern treatments, even though it provides valuable insight for the developments that follow. \end{remark}

 Consequently, every \ac{relu}-based \ac{mlp} is a piecewise-linear function, where linearity holds within each region defined by a fixed activation pattern.
 In other words, activation patterns define regions of linearity of the network as a mapping.
 Once these stabilize, it is essentially a large but fixed piecewise-linear system.

 Given a specific activation pattern, one can observe different paths across active neurons through which information flows in the \ac{mlp}.
 This phenomenon motivates the following definition:

 \begin{definition} A \textbf{path} $\pi$ of the \ac{mlp} $f$ is a tuple $\pi=(\pi_0, \ldots, \pi_{L+1})$, where $\pi_l \in \{1, \ldots, n_l\}$ for all $l \in \{0, \ldots, L+1\}$.
 The index $\pi_0$ specifies the input coordinate where the path starts, the indices $\pi_1,\ldots,\pi_L$ indicate the positions of the hidden neurons traversed along the path, and $\pi_{L+1}$ denotes the output neuron where the path ends. \end{definition}